finite-element/finite-element-course/doc/source/finite_elements.rst

 .. hint::

-   :func:`scipy.special.comb` may come in useful in implementing these functions.
+   :func:`scipy.misc.comb` may come in useful in implementing these functions.

 .. _sec-vandermonde: